 It’s been over a year now since I left that world, and started paying attention again.
 Paying attention to small, but important details in my life.
 Time spent quietly by myself in the garden, time spent with friends talking about world problems instead of software glitches and work squabbles, time spent doing pilates with my daughter or going for a walk, time spent playing with food and photography.

 Paying attention changes you.
 You notice things you might never have noticed, and you can no longer accept trade-offs that once were so easy to accept.
 Even before I started food blogging, before I read Omnivore’s Dilemma, I was making changes.
 And now, I am even more aware of each decision I make and don’t simply accept the easy or more luxurious option.
 We traded in our gas-guzzling SUV for a more efficient biodiesel-powered Jetta.
 I food shop at the local co-op and farmer’s market, and less at Whole Foods (which I still swoon over) and hardly ever at traditional industrial supermarkets.
-I walk and bike more, and drive less.
+I walk and bike more, particularly enjoying my fat tire bike, and drive less.
 I turn out lights.
 I open the windows and turn off the A/C. And, while I don’t do it right all the time, I make deliberate choices about my food, and think about where each bite came from and whether it was produced with ethics that I can live with?

 All of which is a long way to explain what led me, along with Cam, ferrying out to Vashon Island to spend a beautiful (hot!) sunny day, riding our bikes along the little roads and big hills in search of farming done right.
 Specifically, we were headed to Sea Breeze Farm which practices true pastural farming of cows, chickens and pigs.
 If you want their meat, dairy, eggs or wine, you’ve got to make the trip out to Vashon… they don’t ship and they don’t offer their products in stores.
 But, you can get what’s fresh from the Saturday farmer’s market on Vashon Island, or from their self-service store.Sea Breeze is only about a quarter mile from the ferry terminal, but we wanted a bit of exercise and to see the island before we made our stop there.
 Plus, it was a bit after noon when we arrived, and we needed a quick stop for lunch.
 Heading into “downtown” Vashon, a strip that is home to a few dozen businesses and a stop sign, we decided on Zoomies for burgers made from local organic beef and strawberry lemonade.
 It was the first beef burger I’ve had in years, and it was delicious.